LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 * Combine existing KPIs to create new ways of measuring success through custom dashboards and visualizations
 * Schedule reports in order to receive regular updates by email

 Reports are refreshed throughout the day, every eight hours.
-The first data update takes place every morning, between 07:00 to 08:00 in the farm’s timezone.
+The first data update takes place every morning, between 07:00 to 08:00 in the farm’s time zone.
 After each update, the reports display the data collected up to 6 hours earlier.

 **Please note:** Every LiveEngage account sits on one of our three farms.
 Your account’s farm is indicated in the account URL, for example: \[https://z1.le.liveperson.net/a/19935036/\]